 Unlike when you grab the wall at every turn, the fact of flipping requires approximately two apneas per minute, which will make your lungs and respiratory system work more.

 The more skills you can develop efficiently, the more comfortable you will be in the water and the more will increase your motivation to get overcome new challenges.

 Improve your swim rhythm

-Resembling a car, if each long we make a stop, in addition to losing the inertia of the movement, we will need to restart for the next long (gasoline injection) so our accelerations and braking will only demand more expenditure of our energy system that if we turn in to Maintain the constant rhythm of swimming.
+Similar to a car, if we make a stop at each length, in addition to losing the inertia of the movement, we will need to restart for the next length (injection of gasoline) so that our accelerations and braking will only demand more expense from our energy system that if we turn to Maintain the constant rhythm of swimming.

-It resembles to a greater extent the open water situation.
+It is more similar to the open water situation.

 When you choose to grab and stop in each length you are taking advantage to rest And this will not happen when you have to swim in open water.
 So that works physically and psychologically to keep the rhythm constant without breaks.